AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

   // Will not compile!
   let sum = my_int + my_float;

-  // 'as' tells the compiler to interpret my_int as f64 let sum = my_int as f64 + my_float;
+  // 'as' tells the compiler to interpret 'my_int' as 'f64' let sum = my_int as f64 + my_float;

 .. tip::